libgdx/libgdx.github.io/wiki/articles/updating-libgdx.md

 gdxVersion=1.12.1
 ```

 The version you see may be higher than `1.12.1`.
 Once you've located that string, you can simply change it to the latest release (or an older release) or to the current SNAPSHOT version.
-You may also have to update other versions and dependencies based on the [versions listing](/dev/versions/).
+You may also have to update other versions and dependencies based on the changelog of libGDX.
 Once edited, save the `gradle.properties` file.

 The next step is dependent on your IDE: